MrNano08/lab/risk-calculator-backend/README.md

 # Risk Calculator Backend

-API backend for the Risk Calculator application built with NestJS, optimized for Vercel deployment.
+API backend for the Risk Calculator application built with NestJS, optimized for Railway deployment.

 ## Features